neomatrix369/awesome-ai-ml-dl/examples/better-nlp/README.md

 Setup an environment needed to be able to run these programs without having to worry about the dependencies they use.

 Please be aware that even though we are install only a few components, the installation process takes some time (irrespective if you are running in via your local environment or inside a docker container).
-Give it about 15-20 minutes depending on network bandwith and overall machine performance.
+Give it about 20-30 minutes depending on network bandwidth and overall machine performance.

 ### Local environment